jimmoffitt/rules-migrator/Article.md

 + ```bio_name_contains:``` → ```bio_name:```
 + ```bio_contains:``` →  ```bio:```

-So, any use of ```*_contains:``` Operators, and should be replaced with the non-contains version.
+So, any use of ```*_contains:``` Operators should be replaced with the non-contains version.

 We have found that very few customers are using these Operators to match on substrings, but rather are in fact filtering on complete tokens.
-Therefore we anticipate that the vast majority of PowerTrack users will be able to use the replacement Operators without altering current matching behavior.
+Therefore we anticipate that the vast majority of PowerTrack users will be able to use the replacement Operators without affecting current matching behavior.

-If you are using a quoted phrase, you will need to break you the clause into separate tokens.
-For example, the rule ```bio_contains:"software developer"``` would translate to ```(bio:software bio:developer)```.
+If you are using a quoted phrase, the translation is simply an Operator replacement.
+For example, the rule ```bio_contains:"software developer"``` would translate to ```(bio:"software developer)```.

 If on the off chance that you are using any of these Operators with a substring, you will need to rewrite the rule and attempt to match on the multiple complete tokens you want to match.
-For example, instead of ```Boulder bio_location_contains:co``` could become ```Boulder (bio_location:co OR bio_location:colo OR bio_location:colorado```.
+For example, instead of ```Boulder bio_location_contains:co``` could become ```Boulder (bio_location:co OR bio_location:colo OR bio_location:colorado)```.

 ### Updates to the Rules API <a id="rules_api_changes" class="tall">&nbsp;</a>